-7. Water Watch Wales
+6. Water Watch Wales

 During the implementation phase of the first river basin management plan many of our partners and stakeholders requested access to data and information to assist them in helping to deliver local environmental improvements.
-It was quite clear early on that the first plan was difficult to navigate and access at a local scale.
-Consequently with both the support and input from the river basin district liaison panels a web based tool has been developed.
-This tool is called Water Watch Wales.
-This is an interactive spatial web-based tool that provides supporting information and data layers which can assist partners.
+Many stakeholders felt that the first plan was difficult to navigate and access information at a local scale.
+Consequently with both the support and input from the river basin district liaison panels a web based tool has been developed called Water Watch Wales.
+This is an interactive spatial web-based tool that provides supporting information and data layers.

-We are continuing to develop this tool and see it as a critical link between the more strategic river basin management plan and local delivery.
-It should enable the user to access information on:
+We will continue to develop this tool and see it as a critical link between the more strategic river basin management plan and local delivery.
+It enables the user to access information on: